 MaryBeth Garrigan is a Minnesota-born artist and educator whose paintings weave together birds, memory, and environmental story into richly layered visual narratives.
-Trained in studio art and animal science at the University of Minnesota, she developed a dual career in raptor biology and art, working with peregrine falcon recovery programs, serving as the communications director at the University's Raptor Center, and later the executive director of the National Eagle Center in Wabasha, Minnesota.
+Starting in the 1970s, she became one of the earliest female falconers in Minnesota, entering a field then dominated by men and helping to shape a new generation of raptor conservationists.
+Trained in studio art and animal science at the University of Minnesota, Garrigan began her professional life as a zookeeper and caretaker of the birdyard at Como Zoo in St. Paul, Minnesota—a formative experience that deepened her bond with avian species and the natural world.
+She developed a dual career in raptor biology and art, working with peregrine falcon recovery programs, serving as the communications director at Gabbert Raptor Center at the University o f Minnesota, and later the executive director of the National Eagle Center in Wabasha, Minnesota.

 Her artwork often centers on birds as guides through her own life experiences, from falconry and wildlife rehabilitation to nights under dark rural skies that inspired her love of the cosmos.
 Garrigan's public commissions include the "Quadriga: Elements of State" mosaics at Minneapolis–Saint Paul International Airport, and she has exhibited nationally in galleries, museums, and collaborative installations focused on climate, history, and Indigenous water protection projects.